Rachana-Kaparthi/RISC-V/README.md

 Below is the format of each of these instructions:

 ![instruction_format](https://github.com/Rachana-Kaparthi/RISC-V/blob/main/Images/instruction_format.png)
-Below is the list of 32 registers:
+Below is the list of 32 registers and their ABI names:
 ![ABI_registers](https://github.com/Rachana-Kaparthi/RISC-V/blob/main/Images/ABI_registers.png)

 </details>